andrewcbancroft/andrewcbancroft-blog/content/blog/dot-net-development/ypescript-build-errors-when-publishing-asp-net-web-project.md

 Obviously, that would produce different build results, right?
 It was just a little mysterious to me until I noticed the configuration differences.

 If you're running into similar errors when building / publishing your project using the Release configuration, right-click your ASP.Net web project, go down to TypeScript Build, and make sure that your configuration settings are the same between Debug and Release.
-In particular, my &#8220;Module System&#8221; settings were different until I adjusted things.
+In particular, my "Module System&#8221; settings were different until I adjusted things.

 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2016/06/2016-06-29_13-39-22.png" alt="TypeScript Configuration" width="830" height="714" class="alignnone size-full wp-image-12988" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2016/06/2016-06-29_13-39-22.png 830w, https://www.andrewcbancroft.com/wp-content/uploads/2016/06/2016-06-29_13-39-22-300x258.png 300w" sizes="(max-width: 830px) 100vw, 830px" />][1]